 The term "palimony" describes the division of financial assets and real property upon the termination of a personal live-in relationship in which the parties are not legally married.
 California does not recognize common law marriages, but a former domestic partner can seek palimony in regard to financial support and the division of any property accumulated during the term of the relationship.

 I am attorney Cary W. Goldstein.
-From the Law Office of Cary W. Goldstein, APLC, in Beverly Hills, California, I focus the bulk of my family law practice on palimony cases — both plaintiff's and defense.
+From The Law Office of Cary W. Goldstein, Esq., PC, in Beverly Hills, California, I focus the bulk of my family law practice on palimony cases — both plaintiff's and defense.
 I also provide knowledgeable and highly personalized legal representation in many other family law areas, including divorce, child custody and cohabitation agreements.

 Palimony is one of the most misunderstood areas of law, even within legal circles.
 It is not a divorce, and cannot be treated as such.
 Because I worked with renowned attorney Marvin Mitchelson, who is widely recognized as the "father" of palimony as a result of his groundbreaking work in this area in the early 1970s, I have extensive experience and an intimate knowledge of palimony law.
 I believe I have handled more palimony cases than any other lawyer in the nation.